 With Brazil's massive population, South America has as many Portuguese speakers as Spanish.
-As such, Portuguese is an official language for many regional organizations, notably Mercosur (or Mercosul in Brazil), a South American economic and political bloc (see p.
-12 of Political and Social Relations).
+As such, Portuguese is an official language for many regional organizations, notably Mercosur (or Mercosul in Brazil), a South American economic and political bloc (see Political and Social Relations).